 A customer timeline is a powerful way to keep track of your customers’ activity and engagement with your business across all channels.

-It allows you to see their interactions with you, when they are most active, and what kind of content they respond to best.
 It’s important to know exactly where your customers are in their journey as it provides invaluable insights into their behavior and preferences.

 Key Takeaways